aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

   // Number of states
   k_states = 2;

 Initialize control structure and system matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After specifying the model dimensions, the :class:`ssControl` structure and the system matrices should be initialized using the :func:`ssControlCreate` procedure.

 ::

-  // Declare and instance of control structure struct ssControl ssctl;
+  // Declare an instance of
+  // sscontrol structure
+  struct ssControl ssctl;

-  // Fill the controls structure with defaults
+  // Fill the control structure with defaults
   // and sets up the system matrices. ssCtl = ssControlCreate(k_states, k_endog);